Niaev/devgrid-challenge/README.md

 ###
 ```

-Obviously, updating `baseUrl` and `port` by depending on your local environment configuration.
+Reminder: updating `baseUrl` and `port` variables may be necessary to test, depending on your environment setting.